Talkeetna, Alaska: In popular culture

 The town of Talkeetna was mentioned in Travel Channel's Man v.
 Food.
 In season 2 episode 16, the host travels to the Roadhouse, a restaurant in Talkeetna, to sample their unique breakfast dishes.
 Also featured is West Rib Pub & Cafe.

 The town of Cicely from the television series Northern Exposure has been said that it could be patterned after Talkeetna by a journalist, but it has not been confirmed by any cast member.
 Filming actually took place in Roslyn, Washington.

 Talkeetna features heavily in Railroad Alaska on Discovery Channel.
 The show has three seasons and deals with the lives of people who work the railway, and off-the-grid residents who depend on the railroad for supplies and access to medical facilities.

-The town was most notably featured in the family classic Snow Dogs.